webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 **FEATURES**

 * NEW!
-Third-party price customization support
+Improved support for Third-party price customization
 * NEW!
 Better support for custom themes like Avada, Astra, Bricks, Divi and plugins like YITH WooCommerce Dynamic Pricing & Discounts
 * One of the best mobile view for product table for WooCommerce
 * Multiple product types like simple, variable support
-* Costom columns for each table
+* Custom columns for each table
 * Supports default variations with correct attribute ordering
 * Sticky header and total price
 * Add to cart multiple products at once